jackiezkl/ctfd-edu/README.md

 <span class="ctfd-auto-scoreboard" style="position: relative; float: right; top: 0px; right: 0px; min-width: 20%;">&nbsp;</span>
 ````
 6. Next, it copies the **ctfd-auto-scoreboard** plugin to the plugins folder
-7. Go to the host address to initialize the CTF.
+7. Go to the host address to initialize the CTFd platform.
-8. Go to `Admin Panel`--> `Config`-->`Custom Fields`, create the following fields in order as stated, and make sure to press the save button for each:
+8. Once done, go to `Admin Panel`--> `Config`-->`Custom Fields`, create the following fields in its order as stated, and make sure to press the save button for each:
 ````
 first:
 Field Type: Text Field